harry74sherman/Markovsicle/README.md

 a new tool and try out some tricky animations and effects.
 Nonetheless, I know I’m hardly scratching the surface of what’s possible with this software.

+In terms of what's next, I would savor the opportunity to continue developing this project.
+While these animations may seem trivial, they took me a decent amount of time to implement because I was just getting used this these IDE and coding style, as well and trying to reteach myself java.
+I believe that I can make something a lot more useful and exciting with processing if given more time to expand on this.
+I also hope to continue making animations, and look into making graphical user interfaces with Processing.

 # Assessing the "creativity" of this system

 Based on what metrics, definition, or criteria are used, this system could be considered creative.